A4-Tacks/mindustry_logic_bang_lang/examples/learn-en_US.md

 print __0
 ```

-As can be seen, a logical variable named `__0` has been generated to represent the return handle of this DExp
+As can be seen, a logical variable named `__0` has been generated to represent the result handle of this DExp

 > [!NOTE]
 > Try not to use double underscores in variables,